charliecalvert/CloudNotes/Assignments/React/UnitTestsAddress.md

 ![Final Tests][reactjta]

+Push your work to your repository.
+When you turn in the assignment, tell me the name of the folder that contains your work.
+(If appropriate, add the branch as well.)
+It is fine if this assignment is built on top of, and in the same directory as, the **Unit Tests with Jest Assignment.**

 ## Hints

 You don't need a button click handler for each new field you add.
 Set them all in **setAddress** handler: